After Saugus High School shooting, teens use TikTok to reflect and mourn

 Olmeda said that TikTok gave her a way to connect with other members of the Santa Clarita community who were experiencing the same emotions she was confronting.

-But she added that seeing how many people on the video app had been in close proximity to the tragedy and how it impacted them was also jarring.
+But she added that seeing how many people on the video app had been in close proximity to the tragedy and how it affected them was also jarring.

-"One person commented [on my TikTok] saying that they were really close to the shooter when it happened.
-Other people commented saying they didn't go to Saugus but that they were impacted very much because of the community we live in and how tight we are and how safe we thought we were ... it just kind of shook me," she said.
+"One person commented saying that they were really close to the shooter when it happened.
+Other people commented saying they didn't go to Saugus but that they were impacted very much because of the community we live in and how tight we are and how safe we thought we were. ...
+It just kind of shook me," she said.